Human Resources FAQs

 Q: How does Cadence train and care for its missionaries?

-A: Cadence has candidacy training in-house, SRS Bootcamp, pre-field training with the HR team and on-the-field training when you arrive from the field leader.
+A: Cadence has candidacy training in-house, SRS Bootcamp, pre-field training with the HR team, and on-the-field training from the field leader when you arrive.

 Q: After my appointment, how long does it take to get to the field?

 Q: How does Cadence assign missionaries to locations?

 A: Cadence first considers the needs of the whole mission, then the needs of the missionary family, alongside gifting, passion, and capacity.
 It’s generally a request and dialogue process with the missionary.